motorlearner/blogdown-website-old/content/blog/freqstatsprimer/index.markdown

 ## In the Long Run

 Statistics is largely based on probability theory.
-Probability is a scalar between zero and one, and the probability that any of multiple mutually exclusive events occurs is the sum of the individual probabilities -- that's just the mathematical definition.
+Mathematically: Probability is a scalar between zero and one, and the probability that any of multiple mutually exclusive events occurs is the sum of the individual probabilities.
-'High probability' means we expect it, while 'low probability' means we'd be surprised if it happens -- that's intuition.
-But what exactly does probability quantify in the real world?
+Intuitively: 'High probability' means we expect it, while 'low probability' means we'd be surprised if it happens.
+So far so good, but what exactly does probability quantify in the real world?

-There are many interpretations.
+There are several interpretations.
 But today, we are dealing with *frequentist* statistics, where probability refers to hypothetical long run frequencies.
 For example, when flipping a coin, the probability of heads is 0.5.
 That means, if we repeatedly flipped a coin, the proportion of heads would *converge* to 0.5